Jacqueline Laurita Not Returning For ‘Real Housewives Of New Jersey’ Season 8?

 Jacqueline Laurita may not be returning to Real Housewives of New Jersey for Season 8 if the latest rumors were to be believed.
-The reality star recently tweeted a cryptic message which got fans wondering if Jacqueline was ready to say goodbye to the hit Bravo series.
+The reality star recently tweeted a cryptic message which got fans wondering if Jacqueline was ready to stay goodbye to the hit Bravo series.

 According to Reality Tea, fans of Real Housewives of New Jersey started to speculate that they have seen the last of Jacqueline Laurita in Season 7.
 On Twitter, Jacqueline thanked her followers for their love and support during the past seven years.